playfulprogramming/playfulprogramming/content/blog/js-classes-without-keyword/index.md

 Before we talk about function-based class extension, we need to talk about pre-ES2020 class creation once again.

-See, when we convert the following code to use a `contructor`:
+See, when we convert the following code to use a `constructor`:

 ```javascript
 class Person {